Data-Semantics-Laboratory/LLMDrivenOntologyDev/LLM-Source/README.md

 ## Overview
 This repository contains Python scripts for summarizing large text files of individual enslaved persons, crawled from Wikipedia, and using these summaries to populate two ontologies: **Wikibase** and **Enslaved**.
+We used two methods for this purpose: text summarization and RAG

+## Text summarization :
 ### Scripts:
 - **`enslaved_summary.py`** - Generates structured and holistic summaries for the Enslaved ontology.
 - **`enslaved_population.py`** - Populates the Enslaved ontology modules using extracted summaries.